read Command in Linux with Examples

 Using a Custom Delimiter for Input Splitting

 By default, read splits input at spaces.
-However, when dealing with structured data like CSV files, a different delimiter may be required.
+However, when dealing with structured data like CSV files or other delimited formats, a different delimiter may be required.
 The Internal Field Separator (IFS) can be used to modify the default behavior.

 Example: Reading CSV Data with a Custom Delimiter